HubSpot/cli-lib/README.md

 ## Deprecated

-This library is deprecated and is currently being replaced by the new [local-dev-lib](https://github.com/HubSpot/hubspot-local-dev-lib) library.
-This library will remain available for use, but no new functionality will be added to it
+:warning: This library is deprecated and is currently being replaced by the new [local-dev-lib](https://github.com/HubSpot/hubspot-local-dev-lib) library.
+It will remain available for use, but no new functionality will be added to it.
+Please consider porting to the new local-dev-lib.

 ## Table of Contents